Leo McGarry: Influence of John Spencer's death

 McGarry appears in two of the five episodes which had been filmed, but not yet aired, at the time of Spencer's death on December 16, 2005.
 The show's producers decided to let those episodes air in his memory.
 The character's death was written in response to the death of the actor, and McGarry is discovered dead offscreen in his hotel room.
 According to executive producer Lawrence O'Donnell, the writers originally intended for Vinick to win the election.
 However, the death of Spencer forced him and his colleagues to consider the emotional strain that would result from having Santos lose both his running mate and the election.
 It was eventually decided that the last episodes would be rescripted by John Wells.
 Other statements from Wells, however, have contradicted O'Donnell's claims about a previously planned Vinick victory.
 The script showing Santos winning was written long before the death of John Spencer.
 In 2008 O'Donnell stated that "We actually planned at the outset for Jimmy Smits to win, that was our plan of how this was all going to work, but the Vinick character came on so strong in the show, and was so effective, it became a real contest and it became a real contest in the West Wing writers' room."
 Governor Eric Baker (D-Pennsylvania), played by Ed O'Neill, was written in as Leo's vice presidential replacement, as chosen by President Santos.

 In 2020, the surviving members of the cast reunited to film a special encore of 'Hartsfield's Landing' in celebration of the election and to encourage voting participation.
 The role of Leo McGarry was recast with Sterling K. Brown.

 Reception

-Leon Panetta, a former White House Chief of Staff under Bill Clinton, Director of the Central Intelligence Agency and Secretary of Defense under Barack Obama, was impressed by the character, telling actor John Spencer that "Any administration that would have Leo McGarry as a White House Chief of Staff would be very, very fortunate."
+Leon Panetta, who served as White House Chief of Staff under Bill Clinton (and later as Director of the Central Intelligence Agency and Secretary of Defense under Barack Obama), was impressed by the character, telling actor John Spencer that "Any administration that would have Leo McGarry as a White House Chief of Staff would be very, very fortunate."
 John Podesta, another former White House Chief of Staff, also praised Spencer's performance, saying, "John plays this role in a calm, thoughtful, kindhearted, and loyal manner" although he has commented that Leo is not mean enough.